bwv988/eusocialr/README.md

 devtools::install_github("bwv988/eusocialr")
 ```

+## Shiny app

+Here is a simple R Shiny app to demonstrate some of the packages functions.

-Check out the package vignette and function documentation for further info.
+Also, check out the package vignette and function documentation for further details.